Herstigte Nasionale Party: Post-apartheid

 The HNP joined the Afrikaner Volksfront of General Constand Viljoen in 1991, but the front collapsed in 1994 when many of the members refused to participate in South Africa's first non-racial elections.
 The HNP drifted away from Viljoen and did not join his Freedom Front party.
 As a result, it has become something of a marginal force in contemporary South Africa, arguing for the self-determination of white Afrikaners and a return to Verwoerdian apartheid.
 The party motto is now "This land is our land" (Dié Land is ons Land).

 It re-emerged in 2004, when the party lodged an official complaint against the SABC 3 television channel when it broadcast a play entitled ID, which satirised the killing of Hendrik Verwoerd.
 Although the HNP argued that it portrayed Verwoerd and his supporters unfairly, the complaint was rejected by the Broadcasting Complaints Commission of South Africa.

 Jaap Marais died in 2000, and was replaced as leader by Willie Marais.
-Willie Marais died in December 2007, and was replaced as by Japie Theart.
+Willie Marais died in December 2007, and was replaced by Japie Theart.
 The present leader is Fritz van Graan.
 Two splits have occurred from the party over ideology and tactics: the Afrikaner Nationalist Movement in 2004, and the Afrikaner Volksparty in 2008.

 Ideology

 When founded, the HNP emphasised above all its Afrikaner identity, attacking immigration, seeking to downgrade the importance of the English language, and endorsing apartheid.
 The party also launched an attack on the materialism that it felt was taking over South African society and thus sought to present itself as the voice of working class Afrikaners.
 It frequently attacked the "liberalism" of the National Party regime, arguing that it was gradually diluting apartheid and offering too many concessions to non-Whites.

 The party rejects the idea of a separate Volkstaat specifically for Afrikaners, claiming all of South Africa for Afrikaners instead.
 It believes that the interests of the black population will be sufficiently met in the former black homelands.
-The HNP has no clear plan for how a return to the old Apartheid South Africa could be achieved.
+The HNP has no clear plan for how a return to Apartheid South Africa could be achieved.
 The party also emphasises the importance of Calvinism to the South African identity.

 The party does not recognise the new order in South Africa and, as part of its policy of resistance, encourages people not to vote.
 That makes it impossible to determine the exact level of support the party has.